j-siderius/TinySpark/docs/chapter3/gesture_recognition_training.md

 After manually working out one measurement training cycle, it may become apparent why it is good to let a computer program handle all the calculations.
 So, the training of the gesture recognition system will be put into a Python program.

 To introduce some variance into the training, the measurements / samples are shuffled for each training cycle.
 This ensures that the model gets trained evenly and unbiased.
+The amount of training epochs and the learning rate were chosen after some experimentation.
+It is interesting to see what changes in the calculation if these are tweaked (when using machine learning libraries, it is also common to tune these parameters until the desired output or loss is achieved).
 See if the model is able to train successfully on the measurements recorded in the [last section](../chapter3/gesture_recognition_data.md) by adding your own measurements into the code.

 [![Open In Colab](../assets/images/colab-badge.svg)](https://colab.research.google.com/drive/1iXkkWpqd0snpFr8fS0Kxw4A0u2fysBC8#scrollTo=G1Upy1Z1iPvS)